 The International Foundation Fuzzy Modeling Methods (FMsquare) promotes fuzzy logic infinite truth values for business, governmental and societal challenges.
 With a holistic approach, fuzzy logic combines biological and artificial intelligence and is inclusive, not exclusive.
 This mindset supports life in harmony with each other and with nature.

 Fuzzy logic can handle vague semantic information.
 It results in algorithms and systems that support human reasoning, leveraging interactive, understandable, and evident digital tools that complement human intelligence instead of replacing it.
 We thereby help empower individuals in a humanistic tradition, emphasizing the value of human beings in a digital and globalized world.

-The foundation has charitable character and does not pursue any profit-making purpose.
-The donor reserves based on Art.
-86a ZGB and under consideration the statutory conditions expressly the right to change the purpose of the foundation.
+The International Foundation FMsquare has a charitable character and does not pursue any profit-making purpose.
+The donor reserves are based on Art.
+86a ZGB (Swiss law) and under consideration the statutory conditions expressly the right to change the purpose of the foundation.

 Michael Kaufmann is professor at the Lucerne University of Applied Sciences and Arts, School of Information Technology.
 He is coordinator of the research team Data Intelligence, examining methods and technologies for intelligent data management.
 Michael Kaufmann studied computer science, law and psychology at the University of Fribourg.
 With extra-occupational doctoral studies, he received his Ph.D. in Computer science on the topic of inductive fuzzy classification in marketing analytics.
 He worked at PostFinance as a data warehouse poweruser in corporate development; Later on, at Mobiliar Insurance as a data architect in the enterprise architecture unit; and as a business analyst at FIVE Informatik AG.
 Since 2014 he works at the Lucerne University of Applied Sciences in teaching and research.